BenIsenstein/benisenstein.me/src/pages/technical-cv.md

 - [See on Github](https://github.com/BenIsenstein/mortgage-vs-renting-chart)
 - [See a live demo](https://mortgage-vs-renting-chart-production.up.railway.app/)
 - React SPA
-- Find out if you'll be better off buying or renting.
+- Find out if you would be better off buying or renting.
 Simulate your net worth in either timeline and see the data.

 <br>